-We created this glossary of wine terminology for all wine lovers, especially our wine students.
-In this wine dictionary, you can find the most important wine terms and their definitions.
-Enjoy!
+We created this glossary of wine terms for all wine lovers, especially our wine students.
+You can find the most common wine terms and their definitions in this wine dictionary.

 acidity — the liveliness and crispness in wine that activates our salivary glands